 We get asked this a lot, in one variation or another.
 How long have you been working together?
 How long have you known each other?
-Did you come out of the womb together?
+Are you sisters?

 Well, you've opened a can of worms... here goes!

 - No, we are not related - though we might as well be

 - We each had independent businesses before L&E began

 - We met at Greater Rochester Professional Photographers (GRPP) in 2009